-- Who have or may have special educational needs (Educational needs are the trigger for an EHC needs assessment, the child or young person may or may not have social care and/or health needs.
-Social care or health needs will not be considered as indicators of the need for an EHC needs assessment, although they will be taken into account during the process if the educational needs leads to an assessment.) - Who have not made expected progress in response to relevant and purposeful action to identify, assess and meet the special educational needs of the child or young person taken by the school or other educational setting - Who need SEN provision that cannot reasonably be provided within the resources normally/usually available to mainstream schools and other educational settings. - Whose special educational needs (SEN) are long term, severe and complex.
+- That meet the lawful test as stated within the Children and Families Act 2014 - Who have or may have special educational needs (Educational needs are the trigger for an EHC needs assessment, the child or young person may or may not have social care and/or health needs.
+Social care or health needs may not be considered on their own as indicators of the need for an EHC needs assessment but will be considered if they impact on a child's ability to access education, and they will be taken into account during the process if the educational needs leads to an assessment.) - Who need SEN provision that cannot reasonably be provided within the resources normally/usually available to mainstream schools and other educational settings. - Whose special educational needs (SEN) are required to have provision that is stated through and EHCP.